 I'm not convinced that Mr. Parme even read or looked at the Chiron patent applications.
 The drawing of the reed looks more like a popsicle stick than a reed.
-The applications repeatedly refer to reeds made of "bamboo."
-Surely Mr. Parme knew that woodwind reeds are made from the canes of arundo donax, not bamboo, with the best material coming from the Var region of France.
+The applications repeatedly refer to woodwind reeds made of "bamboo."
+Surely Mr. Parme knew that woodwind reeds are made from the canes of arundo donax, not bamboo, with some of the best material coming from the Var region of France.
 Vibrator reeds were later labeled as coming from the Var.
 Referring to cane reeds as "bamboo" would not go uncorrected by an accomplished professor and internationally known woodwind virtuoso.

 Despite Mr. Parme's insistence that the purpose of the saxophone was for classical music, the H. Chiron Company actively sought endorsements for Vibrator reeds from the popular and jazz music contingency of reed instrument players.
 Click on these to enlarge them.

 H. Chiron also started another line of reeds that I had never heard of.
 In fact, at first every reference I could find for Deru "Speciale" reeds was to this single 1953 advertisement.